SAFETAG/SAFETAG/content/guides/physical_assessment/approach.md

- - (point of contact) guided tour when staff are there
+   * (point of contact) guided tour when staff are there
- - (point of contact) guided tour after hours without their knowledge
+   * (point of contact) guided tour after hours without their knowledge
-   - leave, get dinner with boss, and come back to check the organization after hours
+     * leave, get dinner with boss, and come back to check the organization after hours
- - enumerate list of staff who have access to the building (cleaning, etc.)
+   * enumerate list of staff who have access to the building (cleaning, etc.)

---> Add this to host responsibilities

 The physical assessment methodology is focused on how to mitigate against threats that occur because of the arrangement of digital assets in the physical world.